OnetapInc/chromy/README.md

 Chromy is a library for operating headless chrome.

-Chromy is similar to Nightmare.js but has some differnces:
+Chromy is similar to Nightmare.js but has some differences:

  - Controlling Chrome via Chrome DevTools Protocol.
  - Supports mobile emulation.
  - No need to prepare a screen such as xvfb.

 ## Requirements